hyrious/marshal/README.md

 #### Symbols

+Symbols are always decoded in UTF-8 even if they may have other encodings.
 You can use `Symbol.keyFor(sym)` in JavaScript to get the symbol name in string.

 #### RegExp

 Only `i` (ignore case) and `m` (multi-line) flags are preserved.
+However, it is still possible to read all flags by wrapper class, see [options.regexp](./docs/api.md#optionsregexp-wrap).

 #### Hash

-This library decodes Hash as plain object by default, which means unusual keys like an object is ignored.
+This library decodes Hash as plain object by default, string/symbol/number keys are always decoded as JS object props, which means unusual keys like an object are ignored.
 However, it is still possible to keep these keys using `Map` or wrapper classes, see [options.hash](./docs/api.md#optionshash-map--wrap).

 #### Instance Variables

-This library decodes instance variables (often `@a = 1`) as object props.
+This library decodes instance variables (often `@a = 1`) as object props, i.e. `obj[Symbol(@a)] = 1`.
 It is guaranteed that you can retrieve these properties using `Object.getOwnPropertySymbols()`.
 It is possible to convert these symbols to strings, see [options.ivarToString](./docs/api.md#optionsivartostring-true--string).